samsungsamiio/samsungsami.io/source/sami/sami-documentation/authentication.md

 **Example**

-The following example illustrates that, when refreshing an access token, HTTP request includes `client_id` and `client_secret` in the request body instead of in authroization header.
+The following example illustrates that, when refreshing an access token, HTTP request includes `client_id` and `client_secret` in the request body instead of in authorization header.
 Please note this is not a recommended way and use HTTP Basic authentication whenever possible.

 ~~~
      POST /token HTTP/1.1